dant14/Delta-sessions/Week2/Task4/README.md

 ## Let's begin
  - Save and close the other Sketches
  - Open the Task4.ino file.
- - The code is ready to upload to the arduino, read the comments I have put in the sketch.
+ - The code is ready to compile(verify) and upload to the arduino, read the comments I have put in the sketch.
  - From here you can focus on the code, I have left comments on nearly every line, try to understand what it's doing and if you need any help I am happy to explain.
  - Experiment!
 Don't worry about errors, I will help you fix them.
 At the end of the day the best way to learn is to make mistakes...